IsaacSahle/Operating-Systems/README.md

 + **bgstart** "pid" (starts the process with pid, that has been previously stopped)
 + **pstat** "pid" (displays various information of process with pid, including state, utime, stime, rss .... etc)

-* Compiling: Run the provided Make file -> rsi exectubale file is created
+* Compiling: Run the provided Make file -> PMan exectubale file is created
-* Running: Run rsi
+* Running: Run PMan